bitfireAT/davx5-manual/managed_davx5.rst

 Caching
 -------

 Managed DAVx⁵ caches its configuration file.
 The retrieved configuration will be considered fresh for 7 days.
 After that period, Managed DAVx⁵ will reload the configuration from the configured URL again.

-To force reloading, use: Managed DAVx⁵ / About/License / Managed configuration / Reload configuration.
+To force a reload, use: Managed DAVx⁵ / About/License / Managed configuration / Reload configuration.

 Configuration variables